Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: SparNet: Architecture Overview and Details

+Both approaches have their advantages and disadvantages.
+Regression is potentially more accurate, but it is also challenging to solve and, as noted in \cite{Walker2015ICCV}, it tends to smooth the results to the mean, ending in sub-optimal solutions.
+On the contrary, the classification problem has a more stable convergence, but it introduces quantization errors.
+Thus, a possible solution is combining the advantages of both methods.
+Similar benefits can be expected by coupling MS and optical flow estimation.
+MS identifies the points showing a stable and coherent motion in a temporal interval longer than that of two adjacent frames, thus, softening the effect of noise present in the dense optical flow.
+Conversely, optical flow estimation can provide the robust identification of the moving parts in an image with the information about the direction of their motion.

-The pretext MS task serves two purposes.
-First, it acts as a data-dependent regularizer for action representation learning.
-Second, and most important, it aims at helping the appearance stream learn an embedding that encodes motion clues as well, thus making the learned features more rich and expressive for the main action recognition task.
-In other words, we argue that, by processing an input with these characteristics, the ConvLSTM can extract a more meaningful global video representation (in terms of appearance and both short and long-term motion dependencies among frames) than the one observable with the vanilla appearance embeddings.
-Thus, at test time, we can use only the action recognition block to predict the label sample and feed the model with (sparse) RGB frames only.
+Despite the MP pretext task chosen (i.e., one of MS, OFR and OFC or any combination of them), its primary purpose is to help the appearance stream learn an embedding that encodes motion clues as well.
+We argue that, by processing an input with these characteristics, the ConvLSTM can extract a more meaningful global video representation (in terms of appearance and both short and long-term motion dependencies among frames) than the one observable from the vanilla appearance embeddings.